JustCarmen/webtrees-fancy-treeview/README.md

 Installation & upgrading
 ------------------------
 Unpack the zip file and place the folder jc-fancy-treeview in the modules_v4 folder of webtrees.
 Upload the newly added folder to your server.
 It is activated by default.
-Go the an individual page and click on the tab 'Descendants and Ancestors'.
+Go to any individual page and click on the tab 'Descendants and Ancestors'.

 Bugs and feature requests
 -------------------------